akeneo/pim-helpcenter/content/md/productivity/proposals-workflow.md

 # Contribute on your product draft

 A product form will have the `In progress` status after you propose new values for the product information, it also means it has not been yet sent for approval to product managers.
+We call "product managers", whatever user that has a [owner right](/articles/access-rights-on-products#the-owner-right) on this product.

 You can continue to enrich your current draft by changing the product attributes values.
 Each time you will hit the `Save` button, a new draft will be generated.